-Many military veterans are unaware that the Office of Veterans Affairs offers a Veterans Identification Card (VIC) for military veterans who are eligible for VA health care benefits.
-The official purpose of the Veterans Identification Card is to serve as an ID and to check in to appointments for receiving VA health care benefits.
-However, many veterans have also reported being able to use this card to prove military service.
-This can be helpful if you do not have a military ID card or your state doesn’t offer a veterans designation on their driver’s licenses (most states now offer this).
+In this article, we will discuss the Veterans Health Identification Card, which is designed to serve as an Identification card for the VA health care system.
+The official purpose is to check in to appointments for receiving VA health care benefits.
+However, many veterans also use this card to prove their military service.
+This can be helpful if you do not have a military ID card, the new VIC, or your state doesn’t offer a veterans designation on their driver’s licenses (most states now offer this).

-The good news is that all military veterans are potentially eligible to receive one of these VA ID cards.
+The good news is that all military veterans are potentially eligible to receive one of these VA Health ID cards.
 This card is the preferred form of ID when receiving VA health care, and can be a great way to prove your military service or help secure military discounts from companies that offer discounts to veterans.
-Let’s take a look at the qualifications to receive a VA issued ID Card:

-Veterans Identification Card Eligibility
+Veterans Health Identification Card Eligibility

-You don’t need to have a service connected disability to be eligible to receive VA health care benefits.
-Eligibility is based on active duty service in the Air Force, Army, Coast Guard, Marines, Navy, or Merchant Marines (in WWII), who have an other than dishonorable discharge.
+You don’t need to have a service-connected disability to be eligible to receive VA health care benefits.
+Eligibility is based on active duty service in the Air Force, Army, Coast Guard, Marines, Navy, or Merchant Marines (in WWII), who have an “other than dishonorable discharge.”
 Former members of the Reserves or National Guard may be eligible if they were activated under Federal Executive Orders (this generally excludes activation for training purposes).

 Other eligibility factors include active duty service dates, deployments you may have served on, or other criteria, such as being discharged for medical reasons, serving in a war zone (Vietnam War veterans and Persian Gulf veterans who served in theater during certain dates are eligible for VA health care benefits), Former POWs, Purple Heart recipients, and veterans who meet certain household income requirements may be eligible for VA medical care benefits.

 Apply for VA Health Care Benefits First

-You must be enrolled in the VA health care system in order to receive a VIC.
+You must be enrolled in the VA health care system in order to receive a VHIC.
 To do this, you must establish eligibility and fill out Form 10-10EZ or Form 10-10EZR (these are also the same forms used to update your personal information).

-After you have enrolled in the VA health care system, you can visit your local VA clinic or medical facility to obtain an ID card.
-You will need to have your photo taken.
+You will then have your information entered into the VA system and have your photo taken.
 The card will then be mailed to you within 7-10 business days.
 Be sure to verify all the information is correct on the VA ID Card when you receive it.

 If your Veterans Identification Card is lost or stolen, you should contact the medical facility that issued your card.
 Photos are maintained on file, so you won’t need to have another photo taken.
 You will have to verify your personal information to prove your ID.

-The VA ID Card is not an insurance card.
 The only authorized use of the Veterans Identification Card is for verifying ID at VA facilities.
 It is not an insurance card and cannot be used to pay for medical care at non-VA medical facilities.
 Though not an official use, many veterans use these cards to prove military service.